songfd2018/hello-world/README.md

 #### Package Versions

-The `BUSseq` package functions with the above packages with the following versions, respectively:
+The `BUSseq` package functions require the above packages with the following versions, respectively:

 ```
 devtools: 2.0.1